clubgamma/micro-interactions-with-css-animations/README.md

 ## Prizes 🎁

-Winner of this contest will get a cool GitHub T-shirt and also some awesome swags by GitHub 🥳🥳.
+**Winner of this contest will get a cool GitHub T-shirt and also some awesome swags by GitHub** 🥳🥳

 Winners will be announced in our Telegram channel :loudspeaker:.
 So you have to join the channel for the results.